influxdata/docs-v2/content/v2.0/reference/cli/influx/write/_index.md

     weight: 1
 ---

-Write a single line of line protocol to InfluxDB, or add an entire file specified with an @ prefix.
+The `influx write` writes a single line of line protocol to InfluxDB, or adds an entire file specified with an `@` prefix.

 ## Usage
 ```